tadyatha om gate gate paragate parasamgate bodhi svaha

 In each life, certain intimate partners are permitted access to the soft, childlike, sensitive ego-membrane core - or very close to the core.

-The ego-self is established by the parents and upbringing, but our understanding of the Self is not fully valid until it is tested against another Self.
-Thus, we make arrangement to invite a (series of) testers who have permission to enter the Inner Sanctum of our personal truth.
+The ego-self is established by the parents and upbringing, but the understanding of the Self is not fully valid until it is tested against another Self.
+Thus, humans make arrangement to invite a (series of) testers who have permission to enter the Inner Sanctum of one's own personal truth.

-These are our intimate partners.
-Most vividly, our marital spouse.
+These are the intimate partners. and most vividly, the marital spouse.

 The quality of mercy is not strain'd,

 It droppeth as the gentle rain from heaven